SpareCores/sc-crawler/docs/index.md

 - `AZURE_SUBSCRIPTION_ID`

-The related Service Principal requires either the global "Reader" role, or if the following list of (more restrictive) permissions:
+The related Service Principal requires either the global "Reader" role, or the following list of (more restrictive) permissions:

 - `Microsoft.Resources/subscriptions/locations/read`